 Paul has for many years been a remarkable technical force at EPI-USE Labs.
-As VP of the ALM Products, his portfolio includes System Landscape Optimization, and his hands-on experience of implementing Data Sync Manager and helping clients to manage data across the breadth of their SAP landscapes is unique.
+As SVP of the ALM Products, his portfolio includes System Landscape Optimization, and his hands-on experience of implementing Data Sync Manager and helping clients to manage data across the breadth of their SAP landscapes is unique.
 He has specialised knowledge about data security and how GDPR (the General Data Protection Regulation) impacts companies running SAP.

 In the sunrise period for GDPR (the General Data Protection Regulation), it was a hot topic not just in the industry, but temporarily in the mainstream media as well.
 People with no interest in IT, never mind data security, were aware of the law and interested to see what was going to happen.
 A bit like how we all become Tennis aficionados for two weeks during Wimbledon.
 Since then, with (relatively speaking) small fines being issued which occurred under the old laws, the subject had left the mainstream again until today, with the news that the Information Commissioners Office (ICO) has handed down a fine of £183 million to British Airways (BA).